dmitriytat/jedi-validate/README.md

 #### Basic Rules:

-Rules are not defined by default, but they can be set via attributes or classes in HTML, or in the init options.
+Rules are not defined by default, but they can be set via attributes, or classes in HTML, or in the init options.

 > - required :  boolean
 > - regexp : RegExp